 Another certification will allow you to become a medical dosimetrist, which will make you responsible for dosing out the correct amount of medications to treat people on radiation.

-When you first start out as a radiation therapist, you’ll earn an annual salary of more than $55K.
-The median annual salary goes up to over $80K, and the top ten percent earn more than $123K.
-With an associate’s degree.
-You’ll find the higher paying jobs through hospitals, with the median salary ranging over $81K.
-The lowest paying jobs will be at physician offices, at $77K.
-Which, really, isn’t bad at all.
+When you first start out as a radiation therapist, you’ll earn an annual salary close to $60,080.
+The median annual salary goes up to over $86,800, and the top ten percent earn more than $132,930.
+You’ll find the higher paying jobs at outpatient care centers, with the mean salary paid by those employers is close to $121,500.

 Salary information was updated in March of 2022.